solana-developers/solana-cookbook/docs/th/guides/account-maps.md

 PDA stands for [Program Derived Address][PDA], and are in short, addresses **derived** from a set of seeds, and a program id (or _address_).

 The unique thing about PDAs is that, these addresses are **not** associated with any private key.
 This is because these addresses do not lie on the ED25519 curve.
-Hence, **only** the program, from which this _address_ was derived, can sign an instruction with the key, provided the seeds as well.
-Learn more about this [ที่นี่][CPI].
+Hence, **only** the program, from which this _address_ was derived, สามารถ sign an instruction with the key, provided the seeds as well. เรียนรู้เกี่ยวกับ this [ที่นี่][CPI].

 Now that we have an idea about what PDAs are, let's use them to map some accounts!
 We'll take an example of a **Blog** program to demonstrate how this would be implemented.